Comment: Comment-1-

 6.1.4 Consistency of Requirements

-This PP-Module identifies several SFRs from the NDcPP that are needed to support WLAN Access System functionality.
+This PP-Module identifies several SFRs from the NDcPP that are needed to support Wireless Local Area Network (WLAN) Access System functionality.
 This is considered to be consistent because the functionality provided by the NDcPP is being used for its intended purpose.
-The PP-Module also identifies a number of modified SFRs from the NDcPP that are used entirely to provide functionality for WLAN Access Systems.
+The PP-Module also identifies a number of modified SFRs from the NDcPP that are used entirely to provide functionality for Wireless Local Area Network (WLAN) Access Systems.
 The rationale for why this does not conflict with the claims defined by the NDcPP are as follows:

 PP-Module RequirementConsistency Rationale